Travel – Copenhagen – day 1

 National Celtic Festival

-Posted by jerry on June 27th, 2005 — Posted in Music
+Posted by Jerry on June 27th, 2005 — Posted in Music

 The Queens Birthday weekend saw about 15,000 people descend on the small coastal town of Portarlington in Victoria, Australia.
 The band Full Circle performed with Will-o’-the-Wisp fire circus which provided a spectacular series of three main line shows during the Festival.
 The band was fully integrated into the show – our wireless gear enabling great freedom of movement among the fire twirlers – including fire sweeping under the fiddler’s feet, and musicians being incorporated into human pyramids…